 - Revised Short Essays

 - 4 Letters of Recommendation (same as the ones already submitted)

 An official transcript must be submitted for all UH coursework.

 - University Endorsement

-Find information about academic programs at universities across the U.K. on the Marshall Scholarship or British Council website.
+Find information about academic programs at universities across the U.K. on the Marshall Scholarship.
 Additional sources on academic programs in the U.K. are also available at:

 - Postgrad.com – graduate programs and student life